Level of fixation

 The more asleep to or trapped in the fixation you are, the more limited your approach to life and the more unhealthy you may become psychologically.
 The reason for this is that you are limited to only the possibilities offered by your Enneagram type, operating from it even when it's inappropriate for the situation because it's all you know.

 To begin seeing beyond the fixation allows you to be more adaptable in the way you respond to situations and more accepting of other ways of being (i.e., other Enneagram types).
-You can begin to explore who you are beyond your habit of being by adding choices that you didn't have when you were operating from a more unaware and unconscious place.
+You can begin to explore who you are beyond your habit of being by adding choices that you didn't have when you were operating from a more unconscious and less self-aware place.

 Simply put, fixation leads to limitations and psychological unhealth while freedom from fixation leads to adaptability and psychological health.